WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 ### Hash

 A cryptographic hash function takes any input of arbitrary size [the message] and computes a value of fixed size that is unique to the input.
-If one bit of the input changes, the output will be completely different, there are no two messages that result in the same hash [collision resistance].
+If one bit of the input changes, the output will be completely different [avalanche effect].
+And there are no two messages that result in the same hash [collision resistance].
 The only way to get any given input, is by computing all possible inputs, it is a one-way function [pre-image resistance].
 Bitcoin uses the SHA256 in many parts of the protocol.
 :::